-Zahra Hajagharezaloo 1^(b), Nasrin Jafari Varjoshani^{1}^(b), Masoumeh Moqaddam1^(b), Ramezan Fallah2^(b)
+Zahra Hajagharezaloo (b), Nasrin Jafari Varjoshani\1(b), Masoumeh Moqaddam(b), Ramezan Fallah(b)

-1Department of Community Health Nursing, School of Nursing and Midwifery, Zanjan University of Medical Sciences, Zanjan, Iran 2Department of Epidemiology and Biostatistics, School of Medicine, Zanjan University of Medical Sciences, Zanjan, Iran
+Department of Community Health Nursing, School of Nursing and Midwifery, Zanjan University of Medical Sciences, Zanjan, Iran Department of Epidemiology and Biostatistics, School of Medicine, Zanjan University of Medical Sciences, Zanjan, Iran

-Article Info Abstract Background: A health-promoting lifestyle and optimal health literacy are among the determining health Article history: promotion and maintenance sources.
-Objectives: The current study was conducted to determine the status of health-promoting lifestyle and its Received: 20 Dec 2023 relationship with health literacy of employees of Zanjan University of Medical Sciences in 2020.
+Article Info Abstract Background: A health-promoting lifestyle and optimal health literacy are among the determining health promotion and maintenance sources.
+Article history: Objectives: The current study was conducted to determine the status of health-promoting lifestyle and its relationship with health literacy of ampleuson of Zenine University of Medical Sciences in 2000 Received: 20 Dec 2023 relationship with health literacy of employees of Zanjan University of Medical Sciences in 2020.
 Accepted: 8 April 2024 Methods: This cross-sectional descriptive-correlational study was conducted on 308 administrative employees of faculties, hospitals, and health centers in Zanjan.
 The participants were included in the study Keywords: using a stratified random sampling method.
 Three questionnaires, including the demographic information Health-promoting lifestyle, questionnaire, the standard Health-Promoting Lifestyle Profile II (HPLPII) questionnaire, and the Health Health literacy, Employees, Literacy for Iranian Adults (HELIA) questionnaire, were used to collect data.
 Data were analyzed using University of Medical Sciences descriptive and inferential statistics (Pearson's correlation and stepwise regression) in SPSS 24.
-Results: The mean age of the employees was 36.51(7.29) years, and most of the participants were female = (53.2%), married (80.8%), and had a bachelor's degree or higher (89.3%).
+University of Wedlear Sciences Results: The mean age of the employees was 36.51(7.29) years, and most of the participants were female (53.2%), married (80.8%), and had a bachelor's degree or higher (89.3%).
 The participants' health literacy Corresponding author: score was at an adequate level 75.85 (12.23) and their lifestyle score was at a desirable level 137.22 (21.15).
-Zanjan University of Medical The relationship between health literacy dimensions and the lifestyle total score was positive and significant $(x, 0, 0, 5)$.
-Sciences, Dr. Sobouti Blvd. (p>0.05).
-School of Nursing and Conclusion: According to the mindings of the current study and the presence of a relationship between health Midwilery, Zanjan, Iran health literacy with the lifestyle of amployaes, it is suggested that programs he developed and implemented Email : Jafari ns@zums.ac.ir to empower the health literacy of employees. to empored the neutral neutral of employees.
-Copyright © 2021 International Lice , This is an original open-access article distributed under the terms of the Creative Commons Attribution-noncommercial 4.0 nse which permit copy and redistribution of the material just in noncommercial usages with proper citation
+Zanjan University of Medical The relationship between health literacy dimensions and the lifestyle total score was positive and significant Sciences, Dr. Sobouti Blvd. (p>0.05).
+School of Nursing and Conclusion: According to the findings of the current study and the presence of a relationship between health Midwifery, Zanjan, Iran literacy and lifestyle, particularly the predictive role of decision-making dimensions and accessibility of health literacy with the lifestyle of employees, it is suggested that programs be developed and implemented Email: Jafari_ns@zums.ac.ir to empower the health literacy of employees.
+Copyright © 202 I, This is an original open-access article distributed under the terms of the Creative Commons Attribution-noncommercial 4.0 nse which permit copy and redistribution of the material just in noncommercial usages with proper citation